The Strange Affair of Spring-Heeled Jack: Critical reception

 Michael Dirda wrote in The Washington Post: "As fantasy, the novel doesn't really break new ground, given that the plot combines elements from notable works by Robert A. Heinlein, H.G.
-Wells and Aldous Huxley, among others."
+Wells and Aldous Huxley, among others.
+But if you're looking for a cold night's entertainment, this high-spirited mix of fact and fancy will do quite nicely, quite nicely indeed."